 For the history buff

-Immerse yourself in local history with Brisbane’s newest heritage trail, Roam the River from Creek to Wharf Heritage Trail to uncover the rich history of the Hamilton area including Aboriginal history, the transformation of Kingsford Smith Drive and the iconic architecture and infrastructure.
+Immerse yourself in Hamilton's local history with the Roam the River from Creek to Wharf Heritage Trail which uncovers the rich history of the Hamilton area including Aboriginal history, the transformation of Kingsford Smith Drive and the iconic architecture and infrastructure.

 Interested in the history of Brisbane City Hall?
 Book a Brisbane City Hall or Clock Tower tour online through the Museum of Brisbane.
 Did you know it’s been 100 years since its foundation stone was laid and construction of the city’s iconic building began?
 Check out The Storytellers exhibition when you visit and uncover Brisbane's histories, myths and tales as told by storytellers of our city.

 For the culture vulture

 One of the current exhibitions, 'I, object' examines the complex relationships indigenous Australians have to certain objects, while Al Weiwei, Boomerang 2006 is a giant object made of 270,000 crystal pieces that fill the soaring space of QAG’s Watermall.
 Check out the sublime showcase of Indigenous artist, Mavis Ngallametta at The Gallery of Modern Art (GoMA).

 For the music makers